rubenmarcus/morpho-agent/README.md

 ```

 This will:
 - Start your Next.js application
 - Launch make-agent
-- Prompt you to sign a message in Bitte wallet to create an API key
+- Request you to sign a message in the Bitte wallet to create an API key
 - Launch your agent in the Bitte playground
 - Allow you to freely edit and develop your code in the playground environment